-The Maine Human Rights Act prohibits discrimination in employment on the basis of race, color, sex (including pregnancy and related medical conditions), sexual orientation (actual or perceived heterosexuality, bisexuality, homosexuality, or gender identity or expression), disability, religion, age (including a prohibition against mandatory retirement), ancestry, or national origin (ME Rev. Stat.
+The Maine Human Rights Act prohibits discrimination in employment based on race, color, sex (including pregnancy and related medical conditions), sexual orientation (actual or perceived heterosexuality, bisexuality, homosexuality, or gender identity or expression), disability, religion, age (including a prohibition against mandatory retirement), ancestry, or national origin (ME Rev. Stat.
 Tit.
 5 Sec.
 4551 et seq.).
 Discrimination based on sex includes sexual harassment.
 An employer may not discriminate against individuals because they have filed a claim or otherwise asserted their rights under the Act.

 The Act covers all employers in the state, out-of-state employers with employees working in the state, employment agencies, and labor unions.